ManoloMancelli/HadesVR_Remix/docs/Headset.md

 Get the gerber files [Here]()

+HMD PCB works only with Arduino Pro Micro.
+Any other board is not supported.

 You can use only one NRF24L01 module but it's best to use two of them.

 Board works with MPU6500 but it's generally better to get a better one like MPU9250.